-During the year, the Audit Committee reviewed and recommended their approval to the Board the following:
+The Chair advised that during the year, the Audit Committee reviewed and recommended their approval to the Board the following:

-- Financial Statements for the year ending December 31, 2021. - 2021 Year-End Management Letter from our External Auditors and management response. - 2021 Internal Audit Report and management response. - 2022 Biennial Fintrac Review and management response. - Quarterly financial statements and reports prepared by management and external parties such as Atlantic Central. - Quarterly reports submitted by the CU to the Regulator and the Credit Union Deposit Guarantee Corporation (CUDGC). - Reviewed regular reports on the key risk areas of the CU, its operations and monitoring any action as required.
+- Financial Statements for the year ended December 31, 2022. - External Audit Management Letter with management responses for December 31, 2022. - o Internal Audit Report with management responses for 2022. - Quarterly financial reports prepared by management and external parties. - Quarterly reports submitted by the CU to the Regulator and the Credit Union Deposit Guarantee Corporation (CUDGC). - Regular reports on the key risk areas of the CU, its operations and monitoring any action as required. - The appointment of Byron Smith CPA LLP as auditors for the External Year End Audit.
+This was approved by the members at the 2022 AGM.